cplusplusjasper/awesome-resources/websites.md

 [commit-messages-guide](https://github.com/RomuloOliveira/commit-messages-guide): A guide to understand the importance of commit messages and how to write them well

+[computer-science](https://github.com/ossu/computer-science): Path to a free self-taught education in Computer Science!

 [dash](https://github.com/plotly/dash): Analytical Web Apps for Python, R, Julia, and Jupyter.
 No JavaScript Required.

 [deep-learning-drizzle](https://github.com/kmario23/deep-learning-drizzle): Drench yourself in Deep Learning, Reinforcement Learning, Machine Learning, Computer Vision, and NLP